March 3, 2025

 • Has this landscape always looked like this?

-• What changes have occurred over time?
+• What changes have we witnessed over time?

 • Why do certain organisms have specific structures or behaviors?